When working in the medical field, it’s very important to know how to deal with difficult patients.

-It’s inevitable that you will come across a patient that treats you disrespectfully.
+It’s inevitable that you will come across a patient that will treat you disrespectfully.
 It’s easy to get angry when dealing with such difficult patients but reacting disruptively will only make the situation worse.

 If you approach the situation with this mindset, you will be more able to handle the situation in an appropriate manner.

 Forming a connection with your patients can make all the difference in the world.
-Once you do get a patient who is acting out, just by having a bond with that patient will increase the chances of you being able to disarm the situation.
+Once you do come across a patient that is acting out, just by having a bond with that patient will drastically increase the chances of you being able to disarm the situation.

-Talk to them.
-Ask questions and really form that bond.
+Talk to your patients.
+Ask questions and really form a bond with them.
 Because when the situation does escalate, the patient is more likely to trust you and hear what you have to say.

 Agitated patients may attempt to maneuver you into an argument.
 While you are completely entitled to voice your opinion, it’s important to do so respectfully.

-Rather than clarifying why they are not getting the consideration they need, or why their solutions were late, just simply apologize and promise the patient that you will take care of it the best that you can.
+Rather than clarifying why they are not getting the consideration they need, or why their solutions were late, just simply apologize and promise the patient that you will take care their need the best that you can.
 Whatever you do, just don’t argue.
 It’s not worth it and it will only make matters worse.